 Through a long journey of writing music for brass band, which commenced with Connotations (1977), and continued with Dances and Arias (1984), Of Men and Mountains (1991), The Trumpets of the Angels (2000) and Rococo Variations (2008), I arrived at what I regard as the most important work of the cycle to date, combining as it does serious musical intent with considerable technical demands.
 It is perhaps my most abstract work for brass band, avoiding any programmatic content.

-The Symphony in two movements is my most substantial ‘abstract’ work for brass band to date.
-Structurally it is based on the form used by Beethoven in his final piano sonata (Op.111), which is in two movements only: a sonata-form allegro, followed by a theme and four variations.
-The opening Toccata is highly dramatic but compact, whilst still retaining the ‘traditional’ structural elements of exposition, development and recapitulation.
+The symphony lasts for some 19 minutes and is structured in two linked movements.
+The form is based on that used by Beethoven in his final piano sonata (Op.111), which is in two movements only: a compact sonata-form allegro, followed by a more expansive theme and four variations.
+Prokofiev also adopted this model in his 2nd Symphony of 1925

 © Edward Gregson 2013

 Preview the score